GoogleChrome/developer.chrome.com/site/en/blog/extend-recorder/index.md

 There are some third party libraries you can use to replay beyond Chrome browser.
 Here is the [full list of libraries](https://github.com/puppeteer/replay#getting-started-with-puppeteer-replay).

 For example, [TestCafe](https://testcafe.io/documentation/403998/guides/experimental-capabilities/chrome-replay-support) is an end-to-end testing framework.
-It supports replay JSON user flows with Safari and more!
+It supports replaying JSON user flows with Safari and more!

 ```js
 npm install -g testcafe